Surrogate Modeling of Urban Boundary-Layer Flow: Methodology

-There is no specific rule of thumb for the number of training samples required to train an MLP network, as the success of this task depends on various factors such as the complexity of the problem, the size of the network, the quality of the data, and the desired level of accuracy.
+There is no specific rule of thumb for the number of samples required to train an MLP network, as the success of this task depends on various factors such as the complexity of the problem, the size of the network, the quality of the data, and the desired level of accuracy.
 In practice, it is recommended to start with a small number of training samples and gradually increase the dataset's size while monitoring the model's performance on a validation/test set until the desired level of accuracy is achieved \citep{goodfellow2016deep}.
 The three training datasets allow us to explore the optimal number of training samples required to train our surrogate models under different data regimes.
 To evaluate the performance of the surrogate model on unseen data (test cases), we utilize $\alpha_{test}$.
-The $\alpha_{test}$ comprises of statistics corresponding to $\alpha=$ $\{ 5^{\circ}, 25^{\circ}, 35^{\circ}, 55^{\circ}, 65^{\circ}, 85^{\circ}\}$ and it has 1,327,104 test samples.
+The $\alpha_{test}$ comprises of statistics corresponding to $\alpha=$ $\{\alpha \in [0^{\circ}, 90^{\circ}], ~\alpha\equiv (\text{mod} ~ 2.5), ~\alpha\ \notin \{\alpha_{10}, \alpha_{15}, \alpha_{30} \}\}$ and it has 3,538,944 test samples.
+In other words, $\alpha$ spans the range $[0^{\circ}, 90^{\circ}]$, adopting values that are multiples of 2.5 and excludes specific values included in $\alpha_{10}$, $\alpha_{15}$, and $\alpha_{30}$.

 In order to accelerate the training process, it is recommended to scale data using pre-processing techniques such as min-max normalization or standardization, typically within the range $[-1, 1]$ or $[0, 1]$ \citep{goodfellow2016deep}.
 In this study, the considered datasets are scaled using standardization techniques that adjust the datasets to have a zero mean and a unit standard deviation.